comForte/dashboard/readme.md

 Uses JavaScript code from dashing.io, batman.js, and jquery.

-# Copyright and License
+# Copyright and license

 Copyright 2016 - comForte 21 GmbH.
 Distributed under the [MIT license](MIT-LICENSE)

-# Supported Web Browsers
+# Supported web browsers

 The dashboard works with recent firefox, chrome, and Safari browsers.
 IE and Edge are not supported.